 On School Committee I was a passionate effective advocate for higher expectations, bold goals, engaged classrooms and more programs like Montessori and bilingual immersion that close achievement gaps and are highly desirable by families.
 City Council role in education is around buildings – where we need to build more schools – and expanding preschools, afterschools and summer program with an eye on quality and joy.
 Take a look at my candidate endorsements for School Committee and Learn More

 Thank You, Cambridge!

 I’m so excited about my (solid – 3rd in a field of 22) victory in the Council election.
 I’m honored.
 And now, I’ve been sworn in and am hard at work.
 I understand that you elected me for my emphasis on: listening to all views; use of sound data, solid analysis; transparency; and collaboration.
 I continue to be inspired by a wonderful and thought-provoking email I received from a voter that says a lot about what we, as Councilors, need to be doing.
 Read more here.
 I’m working hard to represent voters like this one… and you.
-If you have thoughts or questions for me, please email me or contact me via the form below.
+If you have thoughts or questions for me, please email or contact me.